 Once you’re happy with how your walls are looking, it’s time to focus your attention on the shower tray.
 Spray the floor with your cleaner of choice and use a sponge or brush to scrub away dirt.
 Don’t forget to clean in the corners where grime is likely to build up.

 Be sure to take the necessary precautions to keep yourself safe while completing this step as the floor will quickly become slippery once product has been applied.

 Once you have completed step three and four as many times as your shower needs, it’s important to wash away the soap suds.
 If you have an extendable shower head, it can be extremely helpful at this point allowing you to wash away product to reveal a clean shower, or areas that need to be revisited.

 Once you’ve hosed down your shower and ensured it’s entirely grime-free, take your microfiber cloth to dry out the full shower area.
 This is an extremely important step that shouldn’t be forgotten about otherwise you run the risk of mildew growing within your walk-in shower.

 Last but not least, before you’re finished cleaning your walk-in shower, don’t neglect the shower head or temperature gauge as dirt can often be hiding in these commonly forgotten areas.
 Soap and water can be used on these areas and a dry microfiber cloth will ensure the space has been thoroughly cleaned.

 Once you’ve finished cleaning your shower, you should take the time to inspect it to ensure no spots have been missed.
 Cleaning may seem like a tiresome effort but it’s well worth your time.
 Unfortunately, even a small patch of dirt can produce bacteria in your bathroom which can lead to bigger, more expensive problems in the future.

-If you want to find out more about caring for your walk-in shower or are interested in purchasing one if you haven’t already, we would be happy to help.
+If you want to find out more about caring for your walk-in shower or are interested in purchasing one if you haven’t already, please check out our enquiries page.